ten-protocol/ten-whitepaper/consensus.md

 Example: _R_15[Alice, 100, 102, 20]_ means the generation is 15, the aggregator is _Alice_, the generation of the L1 bock used as proof is 100, the generation of the L1 bock that included the rollup is 102, and the nonce equals 20.

 ## The Canonical Chain
 The POBI protocol allows any aggregator to publish rollups to the management contract, so short-lived forks are a normal part of the protocol.
-However, the ObscuroVM running inside the TEE of every node must be able to deterministically select one of the forks as the canonical chain and only append a rollup on top of that.
-This means that the TEE must receive all the relevant content of the L1 blocks, and the logic must be identical on all nodes.
+The forks cannot be long-living during normal functioning because the ObscuroVM running inside the TEE of every node deterministically selects one of the forks as the canonical chain and only append a rollup on top of that.
+Because the logic is identical on all nodes and the TEEs receive all the relevant content of the L1 blocks, there cannot be any competing forks more than one rollup deep unless there is a hack.

 The rules for the canonical chain:
 1. The genesis rollup is part of the canonical chain and will be included in a block by the first aggregator.
 2. An L1 block containing a single rollup whose parent is the head rollup of the canonical chain included in a previous L1 block is on the canonical chain if no other rollup with the same parent was included in an earlier block.
 Any other sibling rollup included in a later block is not on the canonical chain.
 This is the _Primogeniture_ rule, where a rollup is born when included in an L1 block.
-3. If an L1 block contains multiple sibling rollups created in the same round using the same L1 proof, the one with the lower nonce, will be on the canonical chain.
+3. If an L1 block contains multiple sibling rollups created in the same round using the same L1 proof, the one with the lower nonce is on the canonical chain.
 4. If an L1 block contains multiple sibling rollups created using different L1 proofs, the one created more recently is on the canonical chain.

 [comment]: <> ([TODO - diagram depicting these scenarios])